 Made in Japan/Made in America offers a 36 month 36,000-mile parts & labor warranty within the Sacramento area!
 That means we will stand by our repairs for 3 years!

-We also provide The NAPA Auto Care Peace of Mind National Warranty at over 25,000 shop locations nationwide.
+We also provide The Certified Auto Care National Warranty at over 35,000 shop locations nationwide.

-There's no greater peace of mind than knowing you have one less worry by having your vehicles serviced by the ASE-certified automotive service and repair professionals at your local NAPA Auto Care Center.
-They stand behind their work with the NAPA Auto Care Peace of Mind Warranty.
+There's no greater peace of mind than knowing you have one less worry by having your vehicles serviced by the ASE-certified automotive service and repair professionals at your local Certified Auto Care Center.

-It's a written warranty that is honored at more than 13,000 locations nationwide - more than any other automotive repair brand.
-So - no matter where your travels take you - if you ever experience a problem with a covered repair, you can count on a NAPA Auto Care Center being nearby.
+It's a written warranty that is honored at more than 25,000 locations nationwide - more than any other automotive repair brand.
+So - no matter where your travels take you - if you ever experience a problem with a covered repair, you can count on a Ceritified Auto Care Center being nearby.

 Benefits to You